dstnbrkr/componentkit/_docs/getting-started.md

 (lldb) e (void)[CKComponentDebugController setDebugMode:YES]
 ```

-Then click the [Debug View Hierarchy](https://developer.apple.com/library/ios/recipes/xcode_help-debugger/using_view_debugger/using_view_debugger.html) button in Xcode:
+Then click the [Debug View Hierarchy](https://developer.apple.com/library/ios/recipes/xcode_help-debugger/using_view_debugger/using_view_debugger.html) button in Xcode and browse through the view hierarchy:

 <img src="/static/images/debugger-frosted-quote.png" alt="Debugger showing FrostedQuoteComponent">

 Aha!
 So we need to modify `FrostedQuoteComponent`.
-Browsing that file should make a few things clear:
+That file should make a few things clear:

 - It uses the `LosAngeles` background image.
 - The content is inset by 20 points on the left and right, 70 points on the top, and 25 points on the bottom.